sgladkoff/goldpan-ru/docs/README.md

 # Logrus Global Language Cloud - Overview

-Logrus GLobal Localization Cloud is a cloud-based universe of tools and services created to support translation and localization workflow in the era of diverse, both cloud-based and desktop toolset where information worker has to operate with often incompatible tools and formats.
+Logrus Global Localization Cloud is a cloud-based universe of tools and services created to support translation and localization workflow in the era of diverse, both cloud-based and desktop toolset where information worker has to operate with often incompatible tools and formats.

 ## Why do I need your cloud and what is it for?

 The tools of Logrus Global Localization Cloud will help you to simplify your work and deliver interoperability right at your fingertips.
 They also feature some innovative technologies.

-With the tools of Logrus GLobal Language cloud you can:
+With the tools of Logrus Global Language cloud you can:

 * work with nearly every tool and any ecosystem
 * use features that are not yet implemented in the tools that you are using